marmer/hamcrest-matcher-generator/README.md

 * Excludes
 * Custom Matcher Postfix (instead of Matcher)
 * Handling of naming conflicts (if a Class which ends with the configured Postfix exists allready and was not generated)
+* Logging Praefix, so that the user knows from which annotation processor output is coming

 ### Upcoming
 * Possibility to change the "base package" in which the generated Matchers are placed